 Early Life and Education:

 Born on February 19, 1859 near Uppsala, Sweden, Svante Arrhenius’s father worked for Uppsala University as a land surveyor.
 A childhood prodigy, Arrhenius taught himself to read and even solve simple mathematics problems when he was only 3.
 He received his early education from the renowned Cathedral School in Uppsala.
-After completing his bachelor’s degree in 1878, Arrhenius earned a doctorate in 1884 at Uppsala University, where he was also awarded the the honorary title of docent the same year.
+After completing his bachelor’s degree in 1878, Arrhenius earned a doctorate in 1884 at Uppsala University, where he was also awarded the honorary title of docent the same year.

 Contributions and Achievements: